zhen-xie/mirage/docs/mpk/qwen3_workload_aware_m2_correctness.md

 matches on at least one request.
 The sweep accepts `--min-page-size 4096` to compare the same prompts against the formerly tested page size before attributing those divergences to a particular backend.
+The 64-page 16+16 rerun completed for all policies and matched all 16 generated positions.
+A 4096-page control of the B=8 cases retained the 4/30 minimum, so a smaller KV page is not the cause of those mismatches.
+For B=8, S_IN=128, S_OUT=128, request 5 first diverged at generated token
+index 4 for all three MPK policies; requests 1, 2, and 3 also diverged in one or more policies.
+For B=8, S_IN=1024, S_OUT=1024, only request 6 in prefill-only diverged early (index 4).
+The next check replays those prompts as B=1 to distinguish batch effects from backend arithmetic on the same prompt.

 At the step predicting generated token 20, normal logits ranked token 323 at 31.375 and token 11 at 31.25.
 Decode-only logits placed both at 31.375 and